nataliacastilla12/Credit-Scoring-ML/README.md

 # Credit Risk Modeling and Interpretability Framework

+## Abstract
+This study designs and validates an end-to-end framework for developing credit scoring mod- els, overcoming the traditional dichotomy between machine learning performance and the need for regulatory interpretability.
+The methodology is distinguished by its innovations, including an exhaustive feature engineering and selection framework that employs multiple methods.
+This framework is complemented by a risk-based economic validation to quan- tify financial impact and a hybrid interpretability system (SHAP, LIME, WoE) to explain complex model predictions.
+This process was applied to develop and compare four models: a baseline Logistic Regression (LR), two LR variants to mitigate class imbalance, and an optimized XGBoost model.
+Results revealed that the XGBoost model achieved superior performance, with an AUC of 0.7012 and a default recall of 70.5%.
+The economic analysis quantified the value of this accuracy at $4.2 million USD in potential savings.
+This work not only presents a superior predictive model but offers a replicable paradigm for financial institutions to responsibly adopt machine learning solutions, ensuring they are robust, eco- nomically viable, and transparent.
 ## Thesis Project Documentation

 This repository contains the code and notebooks developed for a comprehensive credit risk modeling thesis, focusing on model development, validation, and interpretability techniques.